nahanoo/curves/documentation/documentation.md

 The code for `curves` is on [GitHub](https://github.com/nahanoo/curves).
 This repository is cloned in the `NAS` from where data is submitted.
 If you want to parse and visualize data yourself without submitting it, clone the repository locally.
 See the section [Local data parsing and plotting](#local-data-parsing-and-plotting).

-Curves treats each 96-well plate as a single experiment.
-For every experiment, you are required to complete a metadata file called combined_metadata.xlsx and a data file called data.xlsx.
+`Curves` treats each 96-well plate as a single experiment.
+For every experiment, you are required to complete a metadata file called `combined_metadata.xlsx` and a data file called `data.xlsx`.
 Multiple experiments can be grouped into projects, with data parsed on a per-project basis.
 This grouping is reflected in the file structure as follows:

 ```
 data/